MicheleCotrufo/pdf2doi/README.md

   -google_results GOOGLE_RESULTS
                         Set how many results should be considered when doing a google search for the DOI (default=6).
-  -s [FILENAME_IDENTIFIERS], --save_identifiers_file [FILENAME_IDENTIFIERS]
+  -s FILENAME_IDENTIFIERS, --save_identifiers_file FILENAME_IDENTIFIERS
-                        Save all the DOIs/identifiers found in the target folder in a .txt file inside the same folder (only available when a folder is targeted).
+                        Save all the identifiers found in the target folder in a text file inside the same folder with name specified by FILENAME_IDENTIFIERS (only available when a folder is targeted).
-  -b [FILENAME_BIBTEX], --make_bibtex_file [FILENAME_BIBTEX]
+  -b FILENAME_BIBTEX, --make_bibtex_file FILENAME_BIBTEX
-                        Create a file with bibtex entries for each .pdf file in the targer folder (for which a valid identifier was found).
+                        Create a text file inside the target directory with name given by FILENAME_BIBTEX containing the bibtex entry of each pdf file in the target folder (if a valid identifier was found).
 This option is only available when a folder is targeted, and when the web validation is allowed.
 ```